HOW CHIROPRACTIC WORKS

 - Process of joint decay begins, which includes swelling

-- Swelling puts pressure on delicate spinal nerves, which causes tight achy muscles, lowers your immune system, causes fatigue, and decreases your overall body function
+- Swelling puts pressure on delicate spinal nerves, which causes tight achy muscles, weakens your immune system, causes fatigue, and decreases your overall body function

 Motion can be restored to your joints through a specific chiropractic adjustment.
 First, motion is assessed to determine which joints are stuck and what position are they stuck in.
 Then, a safe and specific force is administered to free the joint of restriction.